susanne-sundseth/Git-GH-for-writers/Section 1 Getting Started.md

 ### File stages
 1. **Unstaged**: A local file was created, modified, or deleted in Git.
 Keep unstaged if you made changes that you are not sure you want to keep.
-2. **Staged**: A local change is marked with the intention to commit (save) in Git.
+2. **Staged**: A local file is marked with the intention to commit (save) in Git.
 Stage the file when you are fairly certain you want to keep the change.
 3. **Committed**: Save the version in Git.
-A description is included with each commit.
+Include a description of the change with each commit.
-4. **Pushed**: Upload the committed file to GitH or other server so you can share with others.
+4. **Pushed**: Upload the committed file to GitHub or other server so you can share with others.

 ### Git Commands for Stages
-1. **Unstaged**: Just make changes on your machine.
-The files are considered unstaged.
+1. **Unstaged**: No commands.
+Just save changes to your machine.
 2. **Staged**: Use the _git add_ command.
+You can stage all eligible files or name a specific file.
 3. **Committed**: Use the _git commit_ command with a description.
 All staged files will be committed.
 4. **Pushed**: Use the _git push_ command.
 All committed files that were not previously pushed are pushed.